nrawat151290/Ally-Assignment/README.md

 # Things added for visual ease

 1. Added a pill adjacent to Objective title to make it easy to validate filter behavior.
+2. Color of objective and key-results title is kept as a shade of blue.
+This would clearly indicate that they are clickable.